spiceai/docs/spiceaidocs/docs/api/tls/index.md

 :::info

-Spice will only configure the endpoints based on the initial configuration it starts up with.
-Changing the parameters at runtime in the spicepod will have no effect.
+Spice configures endpoints based on its configuration at startup.
+Changing parameters while Spice is running will have no effect.

 :::